History of Guitar

 In the mid-eighteenth century, the guitar assumed greater importance in music elsewhere in Europe.
 The reason for this was that the lute had gradually been supplanted by the harpsichord.
 The unmanageability and fragility of the lute (particularly when it came to tuning) contributed to its decline.
 When the stringing was reduced to six, making it suitable for playing by amateur musicians, its popularity rapidly increased.
 The new, simplified string arrangement was accompanied by an enlargement of the sound box, which was changed to its present shape.
 The rosette over the sound hole disappeared as well.
 This gave the guitar greater volume, aided by the deep body of the instrument.
 A solo guitar can be heard clearly everywhere in a large concert hall, while a harpsichord, heard from far away, is usually experienced as a faint tinkling.

 Guitars are generally divided into two broad categories including acoustic and electric.

 Interestingly, acoustic guitars are further classified into several subcategories like classical and flamenco guitars; steel-string guitars; twelve-string guitars; and the arched-top guitar to name a few.

-The classical guitar is also known as Spanish guitar.
+Classical Guitar: The classical guitar is also known as Spanish guitar.
 This one is typically strung with nylon strings.
 It is played in a seated position.
-Classical guitar is mainly used to play a diversity of musical styles including classical music
+Classical guitar is mainly used to play a diversity of musical styles including classical music.

 In contemporary time, there are as many as seventeen types of guitars.
 But it is the electric guitar that is widely used in world music, especially in music like rock.